Super healthy strawberry oatmeal bars – with naturally sweet strawberry filling between layers of buttery oatmeal crumble!

 Or for no reason at all!

-The bars are yummy on their own, but I always think that strawberries go so well with coconut.
+The bars are yummy on their own, but I always think strawberries go so well with coconut.

 So since you now know how to make coconut butter, feel free to spread some on top of each oatmeal bar if your heart desires.